Bac Giang Bac Ninh, Vietnam Travel Guide

 Police: 113, Fire: 114, Ambulance: 115.
 Language barriers exist.
 Keep accommodation staff or local guide contact information for assistance.

 Bac Giang Province ranks as a safe destination for tourists.
 Violent crime against foreigners rarely occurs.
 Petty crime, like pickpocketing or bag snatching, can occur in congested areas such as markets or on public transport.
-Be aware of your surroundings and secure valuables.
+Be aware of your surroundings and safeguard valuables.
 Avoid displaying large amounts of cash or expensive jewelry.

 Drinking tap water in Bac Giang, and across Vietnam, is not safe.
 Use bottled water, readily available and inexpensive.
 Boil tap water thoroughly if bottled water unavailable.
 A Water filter bottle is an option for remote trekking.
 For food hygiene, select street food stalls with high turnover.
 Observe clean cooking areas.
 Ensure meat and seafood are cooked thoroughly.
 Peel fruits and vegetables or wash with purified water.
 Choose wisely for local cuisine enjoyment.